Mohammed-Thushar-Imran/Project-Tech-Tussle-2021/README.md

 5. Initialize live capturing screen or webcam

 We can either initialize the capturing screen mode or webcam frontal view based on our preferance.
-We can initialize both by employing 2 webcams in our device.
+We can initialize both by employing 2 webcams in our device as well.
 For this particular project, capturing screen mode is the suitable one.
-To grab frames from the webcam, we develop a video capturing object in the beginning.
-After that, we create a while loop to run the webcam
+To grab frames from the live screen, we develop a video capturing object in the beginning in case of webcam frontal view operation, and import ImageGrab from PIL library for live screen capture. 'bbox' specifies specific region (bbox= top,left,width,height).
+After that, we create a while loop to run the webcam/live screen.
+Then we read the image from live screen through 'captureScreen' function and subsequently, cap.read() permits to read webcam frontal view image.
+To increase the computing speed of the device, it's wise to resize the image into 1/4 th of its original size even though we retrieve the original size while displaying. later, we convert it to RGB.

+        Code for live screen: def captureScreen(bbox=(300,150,900+150,800+300)):
+                              capScreen = np.array(ImageGrab.grab(bbox))
+                              capScreen = cv2.cvtColor(capScreen, cv2.COLOR_RGB2BGR)
+                              return capScreen

+                              while True:
+                              img = captureScreen()
+                              imgS = cv2.resize(img,(0,0),None,0.25,0.25)
+                              imgS = cv2.cvtColor(imgS, cv2.COLOR_BGR2RGB)

+        Code for webcam frontal view: cap = cv2.VideoCapture(0) while True:
+                                      success, img = cap.read()
+                                      imgS = cv2.resize(img,(0,0),None,0.25,0.25)
+                                      imgS = cv2.cvtColor(imgS, cv2.COLOR_BGR2RGB)